 The Company has also complied with the requirement of Part 2 of the CG Code on considering the independence of an Independent Non-executive Director who has served more than nine years for his further appointment.
-Mr David John Shaw, who has served on the Board for more than nine years, was re-elected as Independent Non-executive Director by passing a separate resolution at the 2022 Annual General Meeting (the "2022 AGM").
-The Board's view on Mr David John Shaw's independent status was set out in the 2022 AGM circular.
-The re-election of Li Kwok Sing, Aubrey, Independent Non-executive Director, who has served on the Board for more than nine years will be considered by vote on a separate resolution in the forthcoming 2023 Annual General Meeting (the "2023 AGM").
-Further information to be set out in the circular to Shareholders on the reasons why the Board believes he is still independent and should be re-election.
+Mr Li Kwok Sing, Aubrey, who has served on the Board for more than nine years, was re-elected as Independent Non-executive Director by passing a separate resolution at the 2023 Annual General Meeting (the "2023 AGM").
+The Board's view on Mr Li's independent status was set out in the 2023 AGM circular.
+The re-election of Mr Lok Kung Chin, Hardy, Independent Non-executive Director, who has served on the Board for more than nine years will be considered by vote on a separate resolution in the forthcoming 2024 Annual General Meeting (the "2024 AGM").
+Further information will be set out in the circular to Shareholders on the reasons why the Board believes he is still independent and should be re-elected.